-The Cons – Why You Might Not Want to Install Them
+What Are the Cons of Double Sink Vanities?
+Why You Might Not Want to Install Them

 Measure out the space you have available for vanities in your bathroom.
 Are the two of you going to be crowding each other for counter space?
 Will you still be jostling each other’s elbows because the sinks have to be placed so close together in the counter?

 If you don’t have enough counter space or enough space between your double sink vanities, you’re not going to be very comfortable.
 Furthermore, the effect won’t be very attractive, and the added value to your home will be nonexistent if future buyers stand next to one another and see that they’ll be too close for comfort.

 Even if you do have space, you’ll still need to think about how much the job will cost you, not only for the vanity assemblies and mirrors, but also for plumbing.
 It’s much more expensive to plumb two sinks than it is to plumb a single one.